swisskyrepo/HardwareAllTheThings/docs/radio-frequency/limesdr-bts.md

 ## Updating the LimeSDR Firmware

-It is a good pratice to check if your LimeSDR firmware is up to date.
+It is a good practice to check if your LimeSDR firmware is up to date.
 To check and update if needed, you only need to run:

 ```bash
 LimeUtil --update